samdoidge/samdoidge.com/about.md

 ### Personal projects

+- [Football Club Owner](https://apps.apple.com/gb/app/football-club-owner/id1460395593) - Now on the App Store.
+This is football management game with some unique elements, such as player rarity.
+It featured the creation of an extensive match engine which gives realistic scores, taking into account each players ability rating.
+This was built with React Native, Typescript, Realm for storage, and Mocha for tests.

 - [contentlord.com](https://contentlord.com) - A stream of content is fed from social websites and posted to social media platforms.
 A Slack integration allows for curation - the user can choose to post or ignore the content.
 Currently supports posting to Instagram, Facebook and Twitter.
 Powers [Bitcoin Memes](https://www.instagram.com/bitcoinmemes).

 - [beforesteam.com](https://samdoidge.com/beforesteam) - A price comparison site for Steam games.
 Millions of price points tracked.
 Records price history for thousands of games in multiple vendors and multiple currencies. ~40 IP's used for polling data without hitting limits.
 Amazon S3 for image hosting, Cloudflare as a CDN at the front of it all.